Deployed-in-place – building resiliency

 |0

-This work, Deployed-in-place – building resiliency [Image 2 of 2], by TSgt Darnell Cannady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deployed-in-place – building resiliency, by TSgt Darnell Cannady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT